loda-lang/loda-programs/programs/oeis/list2.md

 * [A208901](http://oeis.org/A208901) ([L28 program](A208901.asm)): Number of bitstrings of length n (with at least two runs) where the last two runs have different lengths.
 * [A208902](http://oeis.org/A208902) ([L12 program](A208902.asm)): The sum over all bitstrings b of length n of the number of runs in b not immediately followed by a longer run.
 * [A208903](http://oeis.org/A208903) ([L08 program](A208903.asm)): The sum over all bitstrings b of length n with at least two runs of the number of runs in b not immediately followed by a longer run.
+* [A208946](http://oeis.org/A208946) ([L37 program](A208946.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero with no three beads in a row equal.
 * [A208971](http://oeis.org/A208971) ([L11 program](A208971.asm)): Number of 4-bead necklaces labeled with numbers -n..n allowing reversal, with sum zero and first and second differences in -n..n.
 * [A208994](http://oeis.org/A208994) ([L07 program](A208994.asm)): Number of 3-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first differences in -n..n.
 * [A208995](http://oeis.org/A208995) ([L20 program](A208995.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first differences in -n..n.